Out of Cold? Keeping your Refrigerator Running

 4. Plug a lamp into the outlet to see if the lamp will turn on.
 If it doesn't, you know there's an electrical issue and your fridge might be fine.

-When your fridge has power but it’s clearly not cooling your food, our appliance repairs experts suggest trying these steps before calling for service.
+When your fridge has power but it's clearly not cooling your food, our appliance repair experts suggest trying these steps before calling for service.

 1. Check your thermostat.
 It should be on and set to the right temperature (usually somewhere in the middle).
 The dials on some fridges are easy to move accidentally.